SamuelSaylor/Brute-Gen/README.md

 # Brute-Gen
 Started work 11/28/2024

-Brute Gen is a small project of mine designed to mimick how AI machine learning functions.
-I wouldn't dare call it an artifical intelligence whatsoever, as this has all been made from the ground up without any prior experience with LLMs.
+Brute Gen is a small project of mine designed to generate simple sentences from words fed to it by users.
+As the title suggests, everything is bruteforced in.

 Keep in mind this was made by a high schooler, bugs and errors might be prevalent.